mirgow/CS205ParallelImaging/README.md

 At this point, we're assuming you've downloaded our github repo, and have access to the scripts in /src and test examples in /data

+For the scripts we've placed in our repo, the backbones of them are obtained from our sources, so they're not original scripts.
+However, we have edited and reformatted them to a great degree.

 ### Image Preprocessing
 Running [comparingvideorates.cpp](https://github.com/mirgow/CS205ParallelImaging/blob/main/src/comparingvideorates.cpp) to evaluate the different timings related to image preprocessing, involving greyscaling and resizing.
 Create the executable: